 Mental health resources can be inaccessible due to financial limitations.
 BroglieBox aims to increase accessibility through donations but users rarely leave the site understanding that this is a possibility.

-So with these insights, how could we redesign the BroglieBox website experience so that new users can clearly and efficiently understand the product’s value?
+With these insights, how could we redesign the BroglieBox website experience so that new users can quickly and clearly understand the product’s value?

 These design decisions helped inform this process

 Design a system that clearly explains the product and rationale behind item decisions.
 Integrate resources into the purchase flow so that users are aware of immediate help they can get while validating their purchase.

 Design an efficient flow with only the key features necessary to